The Ups and Downs of Dealing With Early Admissions Results

 It is a lot different revisiting a school as an accepted student.
 There is a fresh mentality – and sometimes honors colleges and merit money.

-Also remember that you have until May 1st to make a final decision.
-Do not feel pressured to make a decision before that deadline if you are not ready.”
+Also remember that your student has until May 1st to make a final decision.
+Do not feel pressured to make a decision before that deadline if they are not ready.